ezsystems/ezpublish-legacy-installer/README.md

-# Composer installer for eZ Publish legacy extensions
+# Composer installer for eZ Publish legacy Stack

-This installer lets you install extensions for eZ Publish legacy (4.x) with [Composer](http://getcomposer.org).
+This installer lets you install eZ Publish legacy (4.x) with [Composer](http://getcomposer.org).

+It also helps you install eZ Publish legacy (4.x) itself, by not deleting your settings and custom code when you upgrade to a new release.

 ## Installable extensions
 To be able to install a legacy extension, it must be properly exposed to Composer with a valid composer.json file